zer0def/nginxinc-kubernetes-ingress/docs-web/installation/building-ingress-controller-image.md

-# Building Ingress Controller Image
+# Building the Ingress Controller Image

 This document explains how to build an Ingress Controller image.
-Note that for NGINX, we provide the image though [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress-controller/).
+Note that for NGINX, we provide the image though [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress/).
 For NGINX Plus, you need to build the image.

 ## Prerequisites